ldebaets3/ldebaets3.github.io/README.md

      <title>Hello, World!</title>
  </head>
  <body>
-     Hello, World!
+     <p>Hello, World!<p>
      Learning about computer science is cool and fun!
 There are a lot of great ways to learn about computer science, such as taking a class or reaserching online articles.
      <a href="https://en.wikipedia.org/wiki/Computer_science">Here's an online article!</a>
  <img src="image.png" alt="Guy with Computer" width="725" height="500">
   </body>